TiBOcode/astrotibo/src/content/notes/foundation.md

 This is the most important element in this particular style of improvisation.
 These are repeating finger-picking patterns that form the basis of improvisation.
 They provide a structure within which variations and creativity can be nested.
 It's the *[Structure that allows for Improvisation]()*

+# Systemic Approach etc
-# Left Hand-Right Hand Approach
+Left Hand-Right Hand Approach

 Separating the roles of left and right hands in ukulele playing.
 - The left hand is responsible for forming chords and fingering notes